 It’s pretty pricey and one of the fancier restaurants on the island.
 But we didn’t feel out of place dining early with our eight year old.
 There was plenty on the menu for her to choose from.
 This meatball went down a treat!

 Ask the staff their favourite dishes and go with those, you wont be disappointed!

 If you’re elsewhere in the Keys, my friend from DQ Travel has some great family friendly Florida Keys restaurant recommendations which sound absolutely perfect.

 This one is restaurant recommendations for Key Largo and Islamorada and this one for Marathon.
 I really wish I’d seen these before our trip!

-Key West has loads of child friendly activities to enjoy but it’s also an island made for kicking back and relaxing, perfect for doing as much or as little as you and the kids like.
-And it doesn’t have to cost the Earth, as you can see there are many fabulous free things to do in Key West with kids and a family friendly Florida Keys holiday should be high on your bucket list.
+Key West has loads of child friendly activities to enjoy.
+But it’s also an island made for kicking back and relaxing.
+Perfect for doing as much or as little as you and the kids like.
+And it doesn’t have to cost the Earth.
+As you can see there are many fabulous free things to do in Key West with kids.
+So family friendly Florida Keys holiday should be high on your bucket list.